 B. Sale of Services

-Revenue from services are recognised as related services are performed.
+Revenue from services are recognized as related services are performed.

-The Company satisfies a performance obligation and recognises revenue over time, if one of the following criteria is met:
+The Company satisfies a performance obligation and recognizes revenue over time, if one of the following criteria is met:

 D. Dividend and interest income